Magyartanulas/magyartanulas.github.io/dative_possession.md

 *- Mikor tanulod már meg végre?
 Mikor mikor tanulod már meg végre, hogy a tetteidnek következményei vannak?*

-`meg` makes the verb telic.
-We will touch on this topic later.

 ### More on Postpositions

 [Recall the introduction to postpositions.](https://magyartanulas.github.io/postpositions_articles/) If the relationship involves pronouns, then you attach the pronoun-possession ending onto the pronoun.